BaiShuhan/LA-BBM/README.md

 </p>

 <p align = "justify">
 We comprehensively characterize the performance and reliability features of the 3D CT NAND flash and summarize critical observations.
 Two observations are attractive.
-First, page lifetime within a block has a _significant difference_, as shown in the following figure:
+First, page lifetime within a block has a significant difference, as shown in the following figure:
 </p>

 ![image](https://github.com/BaiShuhan/LA-BBM/blob/main/figures/%20Page%20lifetime%20distribution%20within%20a%20block.png)

 <p align = "justify">
-Second, the lifetime distribution of different WLs in a flash block exhibits *intra-layer concentration* and *cross-layer variation*, as shown in the following figure:
+Second, the lifetime distribution of different WLs in a flash block exhibits intra-layer concentration and cross-layer variation, as shown in the following figure:
 </p>

 ![image](https://github.com/BaiShuhan/LA-BBM/blob/main/figures/%20Lifetime%20distributions%20of%20WLs%20within%20a%20block.png)